Hinduism in Norway

-There are about 20,000 Hindus (0.35% of the population) in Norway as of 2020.

-Most of these Hindus are of South Asian descent with the majority (around 75%) of those being ethnically Tamil Hindus from Sri Lanka.
+There are about 14,320 Hindus (0.26% of the population) in Norway as of 2025.
+The majority of Norwegian Hindus are of South Asian descent with around 50% of those being ethnic Tamil Hindus from Sri Lanka.

 History

 Hinduism was first introduced to Norway in 1914 by Swami Sri Ananda Acharya (1881-1945).

 A small number of Gujarati Hindus came to Norway after the Dictator Idi Amin expelled the Indians from Uganda 1972.
 During the Sri Lankan Civil War of 1983, many Tamil Hindus migrated from Sri Lanka to Norway.

 Demographics

-Ethnic Background of Hindus in Norway
+Ethnic background of Hindus in Norway

 Diaspora Hindus in Norway include Tamil (Sri Lankan and Indian) families, Punjabi families, families from the Uttar Pradesh region, as well as Gujaratis and Bengalis.

-Specifically among Norwegian Hindus, Sri Lankan Tamils are the dominant ethnicity constituting a large number (roughly half of the entire Hindu population or greater) of around 5000-7000 people.
+Specifically among Norwegian Hindus, Sri Lankan Tamils are the dominant ethnicity constituting a large number (roughly half of the entire Hindu population or greater) of around 5,000 to 7,000 people.